jaantollander/masters-thesis/content/21_puhti.md

 `gpu` | 3 days | 80 | 20 | *GPU*

 : \label{tab:slurm-partitions}
-Slurm partitions on Puhti.
+Slurm partitions on Puhti at the time of writing.
 Each partition has a name and resource limits such as time, task and node limit that a job can request on the partition.
 Node types, listed in Table \ref{tab:puhti-nodes}, dictates the set of nodes where job may run.
 Typically, memory and local storage limits are the same for the node type.

-Slurm sets different job-specific environment variables for each job such that programs can access and use the job information within the process.
+Slurm sets different job-specific environment variables for each job such that programs can access and use them.
-One of them is the *Slurm Job ID* (`SLURM_JOB_ID` environment variable) which we use as an identifier to collect job-specific file operations.
+One of them is the *Slurm Job ID*, accessed via the `SLURM_JOB_ID` environment variable, which we use as an identifier to collect job-specific file operations.
-In the future, we could combine the data from Slurm's accounting with the file system usage using the job ID.
+We can combine the data from Slurm's accounting with the file system usage using the job ID.
-For example, we could use the information about the project, partition, and local storage reservation of a job.
+For example, we can use the information about the project, partition, and local storage reservation of a job.
-Project information could also help identify if members of a particular project perform problematic file I/O patterns.
+Project information might help identify if members of a particular project perform problematic file I/O patterns.